 Overall, all of the functions on this controller are incredibly intuitive and simplistic, and because of that, we think it might be one of the best ways to get started with MIDI controllers/production on a budget.

-And below, please take a moment to view some of the best-selling MIDI controllers on Amazon, and then compare them to see how well they match up against the MiniLab:
+And below, please take a moment to view some of the best-selling MIDI controllers online, and then compare them to see how well they match up against the MiniLab:

 Setup & Compatibility